Calgary 2017 - 2018 Chapter Board of Directors

 Michelle has worked in the charitable sector since 1995 in both international and grassroots organizations in the areas of health, education and social services.
 Her career spans many areas of fund development and non-profit management including major gifts, planned giving, special events and capital campaigns.

 Since becoming a strategic fund development consultant in 2006, Michelle has worked with clients on a variety of projects, most of which have involved sponsorship, prospect research, campaign counsel, feasibility studies, fund

 development assessments and planning or executive and senior management recruitment.
 Michelle’s analytical approach and her eye for detail ensure that clients receive professional, customized counsel.

-Michelle is a member of AFP, CAGP and APRA.
+Michelle is a member of AFP, CAGP, APRA, and the Sponsorship Marketing Council Canada.
 She has a Bachelor of Arts in Communications Studies and English and a Certificate in Entrepreneurship.
 She earned her CFRE designation in 2003.

 Sharon has proven leadership developing and executing fund development programs, working with volunteers, developing collaborative partnerships and helping organizations meet their mission.
 Currently, Sharon is experiencing the joy of being a new mom, and looking forward to returning to the Calgary Homeless Foundation as the Director of Development in early 2018.
 Previously, she has served in fund development capacities with Calgary Health Trust, Heart and Stroke Foundation and Juvenile Diabetes Research Foundation.
 In 2016, Sharon earned her CFRE.
 Volunteering has always been a passion and she most recently served as the 2016 co-chair of National Philanthropy Week, as well as a long-time member of the planning committee for the Organizing Committee Calgary who hosts speed skating world cups and championships in Calgary.